IrinaZarzu/IrinaZarzu/README.md

 - ⚡ Fun fact: ...
 -->

-Hello! 👋 I'm Irina, a passionate Cloud Engineer with a focus on AWS solutions and aspiring to master cloud architecture.
-Currently, I am enhancing my skills through hands-on projects and earned AWS Cloud Practitioner and Solutions Architect certifications.
+Hello! 👋 I'm Irina, a passionate Cloud Engineer with a focus on IAM and AWS solutions, on my way to master cloud architecture.
+I earned AWS Cloud Practitioner and Solutions Architect certifinations, and now I am enhancing my skills through hands-on projects.

 🚀 **What I Do:**
 - Develop scalable and efficient cloud solutions.